§24.9. Quality early literacy initiative; legislative findings; development; criteria;

 (5) Require, beginning with the 2022-2023 school year, each public school to

-administer the literacy assessment to each student in kindergarten through third grade, within
+administer the literacy screener three times per school year to each student in kindergarten

-(6) Provide, within thirty days after the administration of the literacy assessment, a
+(6) Provide, within thirty days after each administration of the literacy screener, a

-literacy assessment report to each public school governing authority, each public school, and
+report to each public school governing authority, each public school, and each public school

-each public school teacher who teaches students in kindergarten through third grade, the
+teacher who teaches students in kindergarten through third grade that indicates the number

-number and percentage of students with literacy skills determined to be above grade level,
+and percentage of students with literacy skills determined to be above grade level, on grade

 evaluation or targeted for literacy intervention shall also be reported.